g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 We can implement simple tabular data structures using dataframe variables and they are available in different languages such as Python and R (you can even find Java implementations).
 Well, the "Tidy Data" can be seen as an "evolution" of the dataframes.
 It's a different philosophy where the tabular data is organized in a simple and objective way.

 Suppose we are studying the evolution of the number of deaths and confirmed cases in our COVID-19 problem.
-We tend to receive from the data analysts a table like that:
+We tend to receive from the data analysts a table like that __(the numbers exposed here are not real, they are just examples!)__:

 | Date | China Confirmed Cases | China Recovered Cases | Italy Confirmed Cases | Italy Recovered Cases | ... |
 | --- | --- | --- | --- | --- | --- |